decentlab/decentlab-decoders/README.md

 These samples are provided to boost your integration of Decentlab sensor devices.

-Supported languages are JavaScript, C#, and Python.
+Supported languages are *JavaScript*, *C#*, and *Python*.

 We would be more than happy to merge pull requests fixing issues, improving the quality or even supporting new language/environments.
-Although we do not require specific guidelines, following general coding guidelines is a good idea.

 Please browse the devices in the corresponding directories.